leovct/zk-evm-prover-infra/README.md

 |----------------------------------|----------------------------------------------------------------------------------------------------------|--------------------------------|
 | `image`                          | Docker image for the jumpbox                                                                             | `leovct/zk_evm_jumpbox:v0.6.0` |

+> Ensure you update the `network` parameter to correctly reflect the VPC name.
+Failing to do so will prevent the creation of the `circuits-volume`, which in turn will cause the entire configuration process to stall!

 Deploy the [zk_evm prover](https://github.com/0xPolygonZero/zk_evm/tree/develop/zero_bin) infrastructure in Kubernetes.

 ```bash